slugbyte/www.slugbyte.com/src/components/blog/for-the-lulz/index.md

 # For The Lulz
 ![](https://assets.slugbyte.com/github/misc/for-the-lulz.png)

-I love to crack my knuckles and smash out ideas into my computer, programming has all ways ben a joy to me.
+I love to crack my knuckles and smash out ideas into my computer, programming has all ways been a joy to me.
 It often feels like a set of puzzles that reward me with new puzzles to explore.
 In that way, I think of coding as a puzzle game.
 Like any hard game I get stuck, I sometimes find my head will churn a on a solution to a puzzle with little progress.
 In these moments I find taking breaks to be very productive.
-After taking a break I can tackle a problem with a fresh outlook, being more productive but more importantly more enjoyable.
+After taking a break I can tackle a problem with a fresh outlook that is more productive and more enjoyable.

 One of the key factors of this prescription to reinvigorate my problem solving is taking *GOOD* breaks.
 My definition of a *GOOD* break is one that will take my mind off the troubling puzzle.
-When I have the time I like to go for a walk, enjoy a podcast, read a book, and catch up with far away friends.
+When I have the time I like to go for a walk, enjoy a podcast, read a book, or catch up with far away friends.
 However, sometimes I just want to clear my head for a few minutes without leaving the computer.
 Me being the [TUI](https://en.wikipedia.org/wiki/Text-based_user_interface)-geek that I am, I have found countless great ways to spend time in the terminal just for the lulz.
 The following is a list of some wonderful games and tools that I use to take **GOOD** short breaks on the computer.

-**!YEEEEE playing games to take a break from games, life B soo good -- HAXHAXHAX!**
+**!YEEEEE lulz to take a break from HAXHAX lul-wut-fun!**

-## Games
+## Games WutWut
 ### Text Adventure
 In the late 1970s university students started playing with their code by writing games on their school mainframes.
 These games were shared, modified, and played by the few hackers that had the curiosity to poke about their computers for the lulz.
 Some of these early computer games took the form of what are now called *text adventure games* or *interactive fiction*.